“The hardest thing of all to see is what is really there” – JA Baker, The Peregrine (1967)

 ‘J’ is for Journey…

-This year marks the 400th anniversary of Shakespeare’s death.
-And while we hear the emphatic cries to visit the Immortal Bard’s birthplace in Stratford-upon-Avon, we’d like to give your break away a more imaginative twist…
+While we hear the emphatic cries to visit the Immortal Bard’s birthplace in Stratford-upon-Avon, we’d like to give your break away a more imaginative twist…

 Shakespeare’s Way is a long-distance footpath that runs from Shakespeare’s Birthplace, in Stratford-upon-Avon, to the Globe Theatre, in London.
 This ‘journey of imagination,’ as Peter Titchmarsh titled his accompanying guidebook, was officially opened in 2006.